-A Cessna 208B Grand Caravan.
+The plane: A Cessna 208B Grand Caravan.
 Buying one brand new would set you back around $3.7 million.

 Class: I had turned down the opportunity to fly to Chicago on board Air New Zealand's inaugural service so that I could honour a long-standing commitment to tramp the Aotea Track on Great Barrier with some old mates.
 That meant swapping the national carrier's swish Business Class lie-flat bed for a more cramped perch.
 Dear reader, there were no moist hand towels on offer upon boarding, nor was there champagne.

 Price: You can get return tickets for as little as $69.
 The six of us paid $182 (return) each, having booked many months in advance.
 They have a surprisingly complicated fare structure allowing for extra luggage, refunds and cancellations — I suspect it makes good sense to island locals using the service on a regular basis.